 Bonfires are permitted on allotments/plots.
 However, there are strict rules regarding bonfires which must be adhered to.

-Allotment Rule 6.2 Bonfires are only permitted during the months of March and November for the burning of diseased plant material.
+Allotment Rule 6.2 Bonfires are only permitted during November for the burning of diseased plant material.
 Fires should not be allowed to cause a nuisance to neighbouring residents and under no circumstances should be left unattended.
 Where local circumstances necessitate, bonfires may not be permitted at any time

 A polytunnel may not be erected without the prior permission of the Association and may not exceed 20’ x 10’ (6m x 3m).